awsdocs/aws-secrets-manager-docs/doc_source/create_secret.md

 # Create an AWS Secrets Manager secret<a name="create_secret"></a>

 To store API keys, access tokens, credentials that aren't for databases, and other secrets in Secrets Manager, follow these steps\.
+For an Amazon ElastiCache secret, if you want to turn on rotation, you must store the secret in the [expected JSON structure](reference_secret_json_structure.md#reference_secret_json_structure_ELC)\.

 To create a secret, you need the permissions granted by the **SecretsManagerReadWrite** [AWS managed policy](reference_available-policies.md)\.